MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-configure.md

 This feature applies to:

 - Android device administrator
-- Android Enterprise personally-owned devices with a work profile
+- Android Enterprise personally owned devices with a work profile
 - iOS/iPadOS
 - macOS
 - Windows 10/11